Financial assistance options for mitigating lapse in appropriations impacts

 • The Consumer Financial Protection Bureau provides comprehensive education to many different types and forms of scams, and how you can protect yourself and your family.

-• The Air Force Aid Society provides support for emergent needs related to (but not limited to) basic living expenses, vehicle expenses and child care costs affecting Airmen and Guardians.
+• The Air Force Aid Society provides support for emergent needs related to (but not limited to) basic living expenses, vehicle expenses and childcare costs affecting Airmen and Guardians.
 They are currently not offering loans directly related to the lapse in appropriations and will release guidance if mid-month paychecks are affected.

 • You can request aid through the Military and Family Readiness Center, call (701) 747-3241for more information.